Burma Country Commercial Guide

 Regulatory environment

-The country is experiencing significant political instability, affecting the economy’s overall economic health and potential for the digital economy.
-Many sectors face inconsistent enforcement and a lack of transparent laws and regulations, creating hurdles for the growth.
-More broadly, electricity blackouts, fuel shortages, internet coverage restrictions, conscription laws, and brain drain all hinder the overall economy.
+Many sectors face inconsistent enforcement and a lack of transparent laws and regulations, creating hurdles for growth.
+More broadly, electricity blackouts, fuel shortages, internet coverage restrictions, conscription laws, and brain drain all hinder overall economic potential.

 Digital Economy Roadmap 2030: The Ministry of Transport and Communication is expected to finalize the draft roadmap in 2025.
 It focuses on several areas, including infrastructure development, digital literacy, and innovation across key sectors, promoting e-commerce, fintech, and digital startups, and enhancing public-private partnerships.

 Data Protection: Burma doesn’t have a standalone data protection law.
-As the digital economy is expected to show slight progress in the coming years, concerns about data privacy, security, and the handling of personal information have grown.
-Constant political instability and weak governance have prevented the establishment of a data protection framework.
-Although the draft cybersecurity law includes data protection and privacy provisions, these would grant excessive powers to military authorities.
-While the banking and telecommunication sectors have specific regulations related to data handling, these regulations are strictly limited in scope and do not offer data protection across all sectors.
+As the digital economy is expected to slowly evolve in the coming years, concerns about data privacy, security, and the handling of personal information have grown.
+Political instability and weak governance have prevented the establishment of a data protection framework.
+Although the new cybersecurity law includes data protection and privacy provisions, the law grants broad powers to military authorities and is not aligned with international standards for data protection.
+Although the banking and telecommunication sectors have specific regulations related to data handling, these regulations are limited in scope and do not offer data protection across all sectors.

 Digital Trade Barriers

-Technology Barriers: Some barriers include limited access to high-speed internet and mobile network coverage in rural areas amid the civil conflict, as well as slow data speeds and low digital literacy.
+Technology Barriers: Some barriers include limited access to high-speed internet and lack of mobile network coverage in rural areas amid the civil conflict, as well as slow data speeds and low digital literacy.
+Many foreign websites, including Western social media sites, are blocked and only accessible by using virtual private networks (VPNs).

 Third country bias/influence: In Burma, U.S. products and technology are favored for their high-tech features and quality.
 However, third-country products are often considered substitutes due to price advantages.